Helsinki-NLP/OpusTools/opustools_pkg/README.md

 -lc, --list_corpora   List available corpora.
 Use -s to find corpora for a given language and use
                       both -s and -t to find corpora for a given language pair.
 --local_db            Search resources from the local database instead of the online OPUS-API.
+-db DATABASE, --database DATABASE
+                      Sqlite db file location
 -dl DOWNLOAD_DIR, --download_dir DOWNLOAD_DIR
                       Set download directory (default=current directory) -q, --suppress_prompts
-                      Download necessary files without prompting "(y/n)" -u [log_type], --update_db [log_type]
+                      Download necessary files without prompting "(y/n)" -u, --update_db       Update the local corpus database.
+This could take up to 1 hour."
-                      Update the local corpus database.
-This could take up to 1 hour.
-Use "-u warnings" to log warnings in addition to errors in "opusdb_update_error.log" -db DATABASE, --database DATABASE
+-w, --warnings        When updating the local database, log warnings in addition to errors in
-                      Use your custom sqlite db file
+                      "opusdb_update_error.log"
 ```

 ### Description